-- Course Notes for the Theory part of the course (the instructor(s) will provide the number at the first course). - Course Notes for the Laboratory (practical) part of the course (the instructor(s) will provide the number at the first course). - The only model of calculator allowed during exams is the SHARP EL531. - Dress code: See section "Santé et sécurité" at the following link : http://guideena.cegepmonpetit.ca/sante-et-securite/
+- Course Notes for the Laboratory (practical) part of the course (the instructor(s) will provide the number at the first course). - The only model of calculator allowed during exams is the SHARP EL531. - Dress code: See section "Santé et sécurité" at the following link : https://mareussite.cegepmontpetit.ca/ena/mes-outils/sante-et-securite/